Hamburg-Altona–Neumünster railway: Rolling stock

 Since the beginning of operations until the end of the Second World War, the AKN had a total of 28 steam locomotives, which handled all traffic until the arrival of the first railcars, built in 1930.
 Two more railcars were added before the end of the war.
 Five Esslingen railbuses were introduced for passenger services in 1951, which operated until 1963.
 From 1956 to 1963, MAN delivered ten more railbuses and an additional four Uerdingen railbuses were added.
 A total of ten control cars achieved the required capacity.
 In 1927 the AKN had 25 biaxial and five triaxial carriages, seven of which were also equipped for the carriage of mail.
 42 covered and 72 open wagons were acquired from Deutsche Reichsbahn.
 Seven milk wagons carried the daily milk shipments.
 By 1960, this pool of rollingstock had changed only slightly.
 Milk wagons no longer appear in the statistics in 1936.
 Diesel locomotives operated for the first time on the AKN network in 1948.
-A total of 20 diesel locomotives operated on the line hauling freight until 1972.
+A total of 20 diesel locomotives operated on this line and the Billwerder area in Hamburg hauling freight until 1972.
 From 1976, new VTE railcars were operated between Eidelstedt and Kaltenkirchener.
 Since 1993, new VTA railcars have been used.
 Eight trains have been given third-rail current collectors, so that they could run on the S-Bahn network.